Hard Money Loan Pitfalls

 Hard money loans are expensive.
 They are designed to be temporary, and the interest rate on a hard money loan gives you an incentive to move on as quickly as possible.

-First, interest rates are generally higher on a hard money loan.
+Interest rates are generally higher on a hard money loan.
 You should not be surprised to pay more than 10% APR, and you can easily pay several times that.
 A hard money loan should be used to help with a temporary need, not as something you’ll keep around forever.

 You may not even have the choice to keep a hard money loan going for long.
 Most loans require you to repay in full within one to five years, so you have to plan ahead.
 These loans are often used for house flipping projects as opposed to the purchase of a home you'll live in.